-The decision to switch colleges requires an understanding of all the preparation that is needed.
+The decision to switch colleges requires an understanding of all the needed preparation.
 While it may seem like choosing a college your senior year of high school all over again, the logistics can be complex and make the change a challenge.
 Today, let’s look at the steps you can follow for a smoother transition to another college.

 Assess your reason

 It’s imperative that your reason for switching schools is to advance your potential for a successful college career.
-Fast Web emphasizes that adjustments can be made in order to smoothly transition to your new college.
-Departmental rankings may play a role in your decision, but you should certainly weigh out the factors that come along with each of our additional categories.
+Fast Web emphasizes that adjustments can be made to smoothly transition to your new college.
+Departmental rankings may play a role in your decision, but you should undoubtedly weigh out the factors that come with each of our additional categories.

 Search for colleges meticulously